kshaa/concourse-droplet/README.md

 * [Cloud init](https://cloud-init.io/) scripts (to automatically deploy concourse when infrastructure is initialised) `/deploy/terraform/init-cloud`

 ## Deployment
-This is slightly verbose, because I didn't understand the chef part, so I'm documenting it for myself

 1. Cloud init script uploads this repo to the droplet and starts [Chef](https://www.chef.io/chef/) `/deploy/chef/init`
 2. Chef 'main' role is run on the droplet `/deploy/chef/roles/main.json`
 3. Chef 'main' role runs 'app' recipe on droplet `/deploy/chef/app-cookbook/recipes/app.rb`